-- St. Jude Children's Research Hospital found that a gene called Prox1 plays a major role in the normal development of a brain structure (see Brain Structure) critical for learning and memory, a gene that nurtures the cells vital for making new memories and which stays active throughout the lifespan.
+- St. Jude Children's Research Hospital found that a gene called Prox1 plays a major role in the normal development of the brain structure critical for learning and memory, a gene that nurtures the cells vital for making new memories and which stays active throughout the lifespan.

 Classes in psychology, biology, math, computer programming, cell biology and chemistry are needed to enter graduate school in this field.
 Classes in behavioral neuroscience, such as the relationships between behavior and the brain, hormones and/or drugs are also good electives.

-As an undergraduate, research experience gained through working with a faculty member in his or her laboratory is highly recommended. (explore bachelor degree programs in psychology)
+As an undergraduate, research experience gained through working with a faculty member in his or her laboratory is highly recommended.
+Explore bachelor degree programs in psychology to get started.

 Behavioral Neuroscientists usually focus their research within a specific topic area.
 Usually a Ph.D. is required for this type of work.
 However, those with master’s degrees can find work assisting another scientist in running his or her laboratory.
 Many pharmaceutical laboratories also hire those with master’s degrees.

 Five neuroscientists decided to test their own brain-behavior relationship in a rather unorthodox adventure: taking a trip for one week to the wilderness in order to understand what happens to brains when disconnected from digital devices.

 New York Times reporter Matt Richtel chronicled the adventure, and wrote of it in an August 15, 2010 article for the Times.
 All five researchers study and research areas of brain-behavior relationships, specifically how the brain functions in terms of attention, memory, and learning.